Congressional Bills Project

 The Variables Codebook

-However, researchers should not assume that every bill relating to 'air pollution' (for example) will be found within our 705 subtopic category.
-A bill that is primarily about something else may get coded under a different subtopic.
-In addition, our topic assignments are based only on titles (or short descriptions for the pre-1973 period).
+The topic coding system is mutually exclusive (only one topic for each bill title).
+Thus researchers should not assume that every bill relating to 'air pollution' (for example) will be coded as '705.'
+In addition, topics are based on titles 'as introduced,' and bill titles (and substance) can change (we use short descriptions for the pre-1973 period).

 Crosswalks